jhaysdevs/game-hub/README.md

 # Game Hub - Video Game Discovery Platform

-Game Hub is a modern web application that helps you discover new and interesting video games based on your gaming preferences.
-Whether you're looking for your next favorite game or want to explore different genres, Game Hub provides personalized recommendations to enhance your gaming experience.
+Game Hub is a modern web application that helps you discover new and interesting video games.
+Browse games by genre, platform, and more with a clean, responsive interface powered by the RAWG API.

 ## Features

-- **Personalized Recommendations**: Get game suggestions tailored to your preferences and play history
-- **Genre Exploration**: Discover games across various genres and categories
+- **Game Discovery**: Browse and search through thousands of video games
-- **Advanced Filtering**: Filter games by platform, rating, release date, and more
+- **Genre & Platform Filtering**: Filter games by genre, platform, and other criteria
-- **User Reviews & Ratings**: Read authentic reviews from fellow gamers
-- **Wishlist Management**: Save games you're interested in for later
-- **Modern UI**: Clean, responsive design that works on desktop and mobile
+- **Modern UI**: Clean, responsive design with dark/light mode support
+- **Real-time Search**: Search games with instant results
+- **Game Details**: View comprehensive game information and ratings

 ## Tech Stack

-- **Frontend**: React 18 with TypeScript
+- **Frontend**: React 19 with TypeScript
+- **UI Framework**: Chakra UI with emotion
 - **Build Tool**: Vite for fast development and optimized builds
-- **Styling**: Modern CSS with responsive design
+- **Styling**: Chakra UI components with responsive design
 - **State Management**: React hooks and context
+- **API**: RAWG Video Games Database API
 - **Code Quality**: ESLint with TypeScript support

 ## Getting Started